vault713/wallet713/README.md

    wallet713 makes it easy to store, send and soon also swap grins seamlessly through a single interface.
 Built on top of the standard Grin wallet reference implementation, wallet713 extends its functionality to improve usability and reduce friction.

-- is integrated with the 713.grinbox messaging relay
+- is integrated with the grinbox messaging relay

-   For better privacy and usability, the 713.grinbox messaging relay allows the steps to build transactions (partial transactions, often called "slates") to be routed via the relay, protecting the user from exposing their IP address, and with no impact to the safety of your funds.
+   For better privacy and usability, the grinbox messaging relay allows the steps to build transactions (partial transactions, often called "slates") to be routed via the relay, protecting the user from exposing their IP address, and with no impact to the safety of your funds.

 <p align="center">
   <img width="600" src="demo.svg">